AlibabaCloudDocs/arms/intl.en-US/Application monitoring/FAQ.md

     -   <NewAppName\>: the new application name.
     -   <LicenseKey\>: the license key of the application monitored by ARMS, which can be obtained from the ARMS console.

-If the standard output shown in the following figure is displayed, it indicates that the application name is modified.
+If the standard output shown in the following figure is displayed.

 ![Name Change Success](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/3565278061/p57403.png)